Curriculum

 Academic Standing

-To remain in good standing with the program, VIPER students must:
+To remain in good standing with the VIPER program, students are required to:

-• Maintain a cumulative GPA of 3.0 or higher (multiple incomplete or withdrawal grades will be taken into consideration)
+1. Maintain a cumulative GPA of 3.0 or higher (multiple incomplete or withdrawal grades will be taken into consideration).

-• Make reasonable progress towards meeting their dual degree requirements
+2. Make steady progress towards meeting their dual degree requirement.

-• Make reasonable progress towards meeting their research requirements
+3. Make steady progress towards meeting their research requirements.

-Students who do not meet these requirements will be placed on academic probation with the program for the following semester.
-Students must take the following steps to return to good standing with the program:
+Students who do not meet these criteria will be placed on academic probation for the following semester.
+To regain good standing, students must:

-• Hold regular discussions with the VIPER Managing Director about academic progress and actively engage with their advisors.
-Students should reflect on their academic difficulties and to develop and discuss their plan for returning to academic standing.
+1. Regularly meet with the VIPER Managing Director to discuss their academic progress and actively engage with their advisors.
+These discussions should include reflecting on academic challenges and creating a plan for improvement.

-• Achieve a minimum GPA of 3.0 for the following term
+3. Achieve a minimum GPA of 3.0 during the probationary term.

 Students are also encouraged to take advantage of VIPER and Penn resources, such as peer study groups, Student Health and Counseling, the Weingarten Learning Center, and the Tutoring Center to work towards their goals.
 Students may receive additional communications from the School of Arts and/or Sciences or School of Engineering and Applied Science regarding their academic standing.

-Students who do not meet the requirements to return to good academic standing may be dropped from the program.
-Students who earn an F or multiple Fs may be dropped from the program immediately.
+Failure to meet the requirements to return to good standing may result in removal from the program.
+Students who earn an F or multiple Fs may be removed from the program immediately.